whyboris/Video-Hub-App/README.md

 ## Upcoming features

 A list of upcoming features is [listed on the official website](https://videohubapp.com/future.html).
+Also see [issues](https://github.com/whyboris/Video-Hub-App/issues) for what is in progress.

-## Current versions
+## Current project versions

-- Angular v7.1.3
+- Angular v7.2.15
-- Angular-CLI v7.1.3
+- Angular-CLI v7.3.9
-- Electron v4.0.4 (internally uses Node v10.11.0 and Chrome 69)
+- Electron v4.2.0 (internally uses Node v10.11.0 and Chrome 69)
-- Electron Builder v20.36.2
+- Electron Builder v20.38.5

+## Current dev environment

-- Node v10.15.1
+- Node v12.0.0
-- npm v6.4.1
+- npm v6.9.0

 ## Thank you